reynaldjoabet/OAuth2WithKeycloak/README.md

 4. The cookie must be set with the Pathattribute with a value of / so it would be sent to every request to the host.

 This combination yields a cookie that hews as closely as a cookie can to treating the origin as a security boundary.
 The lack of a Domain attribute ensures that the cookie's host-only-flag is true, locking the cookie to a particular host, rather than allowing it to span subdomains.
 Setting the Path to / means that the cookie is effective for the entire host, and won't be overridden for specific paths.
 The Secure attribute ensures that the cookie is unaltered by non-secure origins, and won't span protocols.
+ If cookie has __Host- prefix e.g. Set-Cookie: __Host-token=RANDOM; path=/; Secure then the cookie:

+1. Cannot be (over)written from another subdomain.
+2. Must have the path of /.
+3. Must be marked as Secure (i.e, cannot be sent over unencrypted HTTP).

 Ports are the only piece of the origin model that __Host- cookies continue to ignore.